moohiit/crowdsolve-platform/README.md

 # CrowdSolve Platform

 CrowdSolve is a full-stack web application for community-driven problem reporting and solution sharing.
 Users can report local problems, suggest solutions, upvote solutions, and discuss via comments.
+## Demo

+You can try the live demo at [https://crowdsolve-platform-jp41.onrender.com](https://crowdsolve-platform-jp41.onrender.com).

 ## Project Structure